pbrdmn/brd.mn/src/pages/cv.md

 <footer>June 2021 - October 2022</footer>

 Compono is a SAAS HR talent optimisation software platform.
 Enabling companies to hire, develop and retain talent with employee centric and data driven insights.

+Joined [Compono](https://compono.com) in 2018 as the fourth developer working as a Senior Full Stack Developer, building job posting and candidate hiring web application with React, GraphQL, TypeScript and Node micro-services running in Kubernetes on AWS.

+Took a Lead Full Stack Developer role in 2020 and formed a new team to create an Applicant Tracking System (ATS) to extend the feature set of the intelligent hiring product.
+Introduced agile methodologies to the product team and implement a shift-left approach to quality.

+Promoted to Engineering Manager in 2021, I trained a replacement lead developer for my team and began overseeing three product teams.
+I was involved in all aspects of hiring, mentoring, career development, and engineering process improvements.
+Lead the formation of a new team to tackle a significant strategic software re-architecture of a core business function.

 * Building and managing engineering teams across a suite of software products
 * Hiring, mentoring and performance reviews across teams of software engineers